vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_flow.md

 ## Vulkan initialization
-Unlike Opengl, which allowed you to execute graphics commands near-immediately, Vulkan has a lengthy setup phase.
+Unlike OpenGL, which allowed you to execute graphics commands near-immediately, Vulkan has a lengthy setup phase.
 To shorten this phase, we are going to use the library `VkBootstrap`, which helps a lot with all of this boilerplate.

 As Vulkan is a very explicit API that gives very "direct" control, you need to initialize it to do things such as load extensions, select which gpu (or multiple!) you are going to use, and create the initial `VkInstance` and `VkDevice` structures that you then use with Vulkan commands.